publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch7/schXII/m__us_usc_t22_s283z–5.md

     (d) __Certification of access to Bank records required before payment for subscription to capital stock and contribution to Fund for Special Operations__

-    The Secretary of the Treasury shall not make any payment for the subscription and contribution authorized under subsection (a) of this section until the Secretary, after consultation with the United States Executive Director of the Bank, certifies to the Congress that—
+    The Secretary of the Treasury shall not make any payment for the subscription and contribution authorized under subsection (a) until the Secretary, after consultation with the United States Executive Director of the Bank, certifies to the Congress that—

         (1) the Bank has given the Comptroller General of the United States access to the audit memorandum issued by the Auditor General of the Bank with respect to the November 1987 disbursement of funds to the Government of Nicaragua;